OrhanKupusoglu/rng-enigma/README.md

 ## SWIG and Python

-Using [SWIG](https://en.wikipedia.org/wiki/SWIG) the library can be used with Python.
+Using [SWIG](https://en.wikipedia.org/wiki/SWIG) the library can be imported to Python.

 > The Simplified Wrapper and Interface Generator (SWIG) is an open-source software tool used to connect computer programs or libraries written in C or C++ with scripting languages.